In this keynote video, I share the minimum steps companies should take to tell better stories, which in turn can then help them drive more results.

 Read next: How to write a blog post and how long should it take?

 4) The execution of the plan

 Sometimes people forget about implementing the plan or putting the right skills to the right tasks.
-So, actually doing the plan might me more important than the actual plan.
-Keep the plan front and center and do something every day to move something related to the plan forward.
+So, doing the plan might be more important than the actual plan.
+Keep the plan front and center and do something daily to move something related to the plan forward.
 Make it a habit.

 The final step is, of course, to keep things going.
 Think about how to sustain the project.
-How can we continue to share relevant stories that help our audiences and our business?
+How can we continue sharing relevant stories that help our audiences and business?
 We need the right people in the right seats at the right time.
-Some of this has to do with budget.
+Some of this has to do with the budget.
 Especially larger organizations need to hire people to tell the stories.
-For smaller businesses, or single-person businesses, owners might decide to share stories on their own.
-It’s possible, but keep in mind that it takes time, energy and brain power.
+For smaller businesses or single-person businesses, owners might decide to share stories on their own.
+It’s possible, but remember that it takes time, energy, and brain power.